 Check out the museums in Prague

-There are plenty of museums that you can check out in Prague:
+There are plenty of cool museums that you can check out in Prague:

 - Jewish Museum and Jewish cemetery – The Jewish neighborhood is a great place to discover the fascinating history of this place – specially when it comes to the Jewish Cemetery that runs 12 layers deep.
 Another attraction is the Jewish Museum with one of the largest collections in the world with over 40,000 objects.

 - Museum Kampa – This is a jewel on Kampa Island with collections of paintings from all types of Czech artists from around the world.

 Explore the Jewish Quarter

 Make sure you check out the 6 synagogues at the Jewish Quarter.
 The quarter bustles with history with the museums, synagogues, historic graveyards and more.

 There is no doubt that this one of the top attractions in Prague – and a very unlikely attraction as well.
 This tribute to John Lennon is the perfect picture stop with thousands of graffiti, pictures, slogans and more.
 If you’re trying to filter down what to see in Prague in 4 days, this is definitely it.

 We stayed at Hotel Klarov, which was beautifully inspired by Baroque Architecture and is just a few minute walking distance from top attractions in Prague like the Prague Castle and Charles Bridge.

 Every gust room pays homage to a different musician or band performing in Prague in the past few years and there is plenty of space in all the rooms.